nf-core/sarek/docs/usage.md

 ### --genome (using iGenomes)

-There are 2 different species supported by Sarek in the iGenomes references.
+Sarek is using [AWS iGenomes](https://ewels.github.io/AWS-iGenomes/), which facilitate storing and sharing references.
 To run the pipeline, you must specify which to use with the `--genome` flag.

 You can find the keys to specify the genomes in the [iGenomes config file](../conf/igenomes.config).